TQ-Smith/EGGS/README.md

                                         Default 0.
    -o,--out         STR             Basename for output files.
                                         Default "rep" prefix for multiple ms-style replicates.
-   -u,--unphased                    The phase is removed from genotypes with a probability of 50%.
+   -u,--unphased                    Left and right genotypes are swapped with a probability of 50%.
-   -p,--unpolarized                 The records will be unpolarized with a probability of 50%.
+   -p,--unpolarized                 Biallelic sites' ancestral and derived alleles with a probability of 50%.
    -s,--single                      Each sample contains one lineage.
-Always unphased; ignores -u.
+                                        ms-style input only.
+Ignores -u.
-   -c,--compress                    The resulting files are bgzipped compressed.
+   -c,--compress                    Only used if -o is set.
+The resulting files are gzipped compressed.
 ```